adonisjs/v6-docs/content/docs/digging_deeper/locks.md

   public async process({ response, request }: HttpContext) {
     const orderId = request.input('order_id')

+    /**
+     * Try to acquire the lock immediately ( without retrying ) */
     const lock = locks.createLock(`order.processing.${orderId}`)
+    const acquired = await lock.acquireImmediately()
+    if (!acquired) {
+      return 'Order is already being processed'
+    }

     /**
-     * Try to acquire the lock immediately.
-Otherwise, throw an exception
-     * if the lock is already acquired.
-     */
-    try {
-      await lock.acquireImmediately()

-      /**
      * Lock has been acquired.
-We can process the order */ await processOrder()
+We can process the order */ try {
+      await processOrder()
+      return 'Order processed successfully'
+    } finally {
       /**
+       * Always release the lock using the `finally` block, so that
-       * Release the lock
+       * we are sure that the lock is released even when an exception
+       * is thrown during the processing.
        */
       await lock.release()
-      return 'Order processed successfully'
-    } catch (err) {
-      /**
-       * The lock is already locked by another process/request */ if (err instanceof errors.E_LOCK_ALREADY_ACQUIRED) {
-        return 'Order is already being processed'
-      }
     }
   }
 }